Josée Laval

-Josée Laval (born Josette Pierrette Laval; 2 April 1911 – 9 January 1992) was an important figure of the régime de Vichy.
-She was the daughter of Pierre Laval and the spouse of René de Chambrun.
+Josée Laval, Countess de Chambrun (born Josette Pierrette Laval; 2 April 1911 – 9 January 1992) was an important figure of the régime de Vichy.
+She was the daughter of Pierre Laval and the spouse of Count René de Chambrun.

 Biography

 Family

-She was born as Josette Pierrette Laval in Paris, the only daughter of Pierre Laval (1883–1945) and Jeanne Claussat (1888–1959), daughter of the Radical-Socialist mayor of Châteldon (1881-1891) Joseph Claussat (1846-1910) and sister of the député and mayor of Châteldon (1908-1925) Joseph Claussat (1874–1925).
+She was born as Josette Pierrette Laval in Paris, the only daughter of Pierre Laval (1883–1945) and Jeanne Claussat (1888–1959), daughter of the Radical-Socialist mayor of Châteldon (1881–1891) Joseph Claussat (1846–1910) and sister of the député and mayor of Châteldon (1908–1925) Joseph Claussat (1874–1925).

 During her childhood, she developed a great admiration towards her father.

-Marriage and WWII
+Marriage and World War II

-On 19 August 1935, Josée Laval married Count René de Chambrun, the son of Aldebert de Chambrun and Clara Eleanor Longworth, in the basilica Sainte-Clotilde in Paris.
-Among the witnesses were the general Pershing and Alice Roosevelt Longworth (the wife of Nicholas Longworth, René's maternal uncle).
+On 19 August 1935 in the basilica Sainte-Clotilde in Paris Josée Laval married Count René de Chambrun, an aristocrat and direct descendant of the American Revolutionary War hero, the Marquis de Lafayette.
+The groom was the son of Aldebert de Chambrun and Clara Eleanor Longworth, and thus a relative of Franklin and Eleanor Roosevelt.
+Among the witnesses were General John J. Pershing and Alice Roosevelt Longworth (who was married to Nicholas Longworth, René's maternal uncle).

-The couple became friends with lots of famous personalities, including Louise de Vilmorin, Marie-Laure de Noailles, Florence Gould, André Fraigneau, Coco Chanel, Stanislas and Armand de La Rochefoucauld or Henri Sauguet.
+The newlyweds became friends with such fashionable celebrities as Louise de Vilmorin, Marie-Laure de Noailles, Florence Gould, André Fraigneau, Coco Chanel, Stanislas and Armand de La Rochefoucauld and Henri Sauguet.

-During the war, Josée Laval used the important role of her father to lead a mundane and expensive existence.
-She then divided her life between Paris and the family castle of Châteldon.
+During the war, Josée Laval used her father Pierre Laval's important position in the Vichy French government to lead a life of luxury and sophistication, dividing her time between Paris and the family castle of Châteldon, while her husband, as an envoy from the Vichy government, would be able for some time to persuade Franklin Roosevelt that Vichy France would remain friendly to the United States.